openlawteam/tribute-discord-service/README.md

 ### Production

 It is recommended to use `npm run release` locally to deploy a production release.
+Follow the prompts (typically answering `Y` for each).
 The command will determine the next semantic version and open a page to create a new GitHub release.

 Any tags (`v*`) pushed to `main` (i.e. via `npm run release`) will run a production environment release to Tribute Labs' Google Cloud->Kubernetes Engine.
 The `deploy-prod.yml` GitHub Action will run and, if successful, will push a commit to `infrastructure`, which will complete the deployment to Google Cloud.